Read more about

 Canada covers about 3.85 million miles squared, which makes it the fourth-largest country by land area and the second-largest country by total area in the world.
 The country’s southern border with the US is the longest bi-national border in the world.
 A large portion of Canada experiences either severely cold or cold winter climate, while the southern regions experience warm summers.
 The country is sparsely populated since a large portion of its land is dominated by the Rocky Mountains, tundra, and forest.
 Canada is highly urbanized since about 82% of its population of 35.15 million is concentrated in medium-sized and large cities, most of which are found close to the southern border.
 The country’s capital city is Ottawa which is among the five largest metropolitan area, the others being Vancouver, Toronto, Calgary, and Montreal.

-Before the European colonization, native people inhabited the region for thousands of years.
+Before the European colonization, Indigenous people inhabited the region for thousands of years.
 Both the French and the British established colonies in the region during the 16th century.
 France established the colony of Canada in 1535.
 However, as a result of several armed conflicts, the territory was gained and lost by British North America, which ruled over most of present-day Canada.
 The Nova Scotia, Canada, and New Brunswick colonies were federated on July 1st, 1867 to form Canada, the semi-autonomous federal Dominion.
 This resulted in the accretion of both territories and provinces to the region responsible for forming present-day Canada.
 The country achieved its independence slowly, starting with the creation of a responsible government during the 1830s to the patriation of the Constitution in the year 1982.
 The country attained almost full independence from the UK in 1931 except amending its constitution.

 Government Structure of Canada